Our feline friends love to groom. They groom themselves. They groom each other. They even groom people sometimes.

 It is an inherent behavior, meaning they do this without even really thinking about it.

 Cats treat grooming as a pastime.
 They can spend hours cleaning themselves and each other.
 They show their love and affection this way.

-I once had a tortoiseshell kitten that loved to groom my husband.
-She would sit on the back of the couch and comb his hair with her claws for what seemed like hours!
-However, my husband drew the line at the “licking his head” part.
+I once had a tortoiseshell kitten who loved to groom my husband.
+She would sit on the back of the couch and comb his hair with her claws for what seemed like hours.
+(My husband drew the line at the “licking his head” part.)

 3. To Reach Those Difficult Spots

-So, those cats that spend the time and effort to clean each other are truly showing that they care.
+So, those cats who spend the time and effort to clean each other are truly showing that they care.

 They could also be saying “Yo, dude.
 You can’t be seen looking like that!”

-Here are two kitties really getting into the dual-grooming process:
+Here are 2 cats who are really getting into the dual-grooming process:

-There is an old adage that says “cleanliness is next to godliness.”
-If that’s true, then all cats must go to heaven, right?
+You’ve probably heard the old saying, “Cleanliness is next to godliness.”
+If that’s true, then all cats must go to heaven.